weaviate/weaviate-io/developers/weaviate/concepts/data.md

 :::info Multi-tenancy availability
 - Multi-tenancy added in `v1.20`
-- The tenant activity status setting added in `v1.21`
 :::

 To separate data within a cluster, use multi-tenancy.
 Weaviate partitions the cluster into shards.
 Each shard holds data for a single tenant.